Frequently Asked Questions (FAQ's)

 Q: How are you affected by the border problems?

-A: Click on Recent Illegal events affecting our Guest Ranch to find out.
+A: VISIT Recent Illegal events affecting our Guest Ranch to find out.

-A: The addition of a WIFI antenna booster to our WIFI modem, should
+A: The addition of a antenna booster to our wireless modem, allows guests

-allow guests in A/B/C to receive WIFI.
-Before they needed to sit by the store.
+in B/C to receive Internet Service.
+Others needed to sit by the store.

 Q: I would like to come and Photograph Hummingbirds at Beatty's, but